AR-Drop/ARDcore-node/docs/services/ravend.md

 **Getting Block Information**

 It's possible to query blocks by both block hash and by height.
-Blocks are given as Node.js Buffers and can be parsed via Ravencore:
+Blocks are given as Node.js Buffers and can be parsed via ARDcore:

 ```js
 var blockHeight = 0;